peterhinch/micropython-micro-gui/README.md

 ![Image](./images/knob.JPG)

 This emulates a rotary control capable of being rotated through a predefined arc in order to display or set a floating point variable.
+A `Knob` may be `active` or `passive`.
+A description of the user interface in the `active` case may be found in [Floating Point Widgets](./README.md#112-floating-point-widgets).

 Constructor mandatory positional args:
  1. `writer` The `Writer` instance (defines font) to use.